-- 1. Stop and read these instructions very carefully. - Set the CH setpoint to the lowest setting, and then remove all power to the boiler. - 3.
+- 1. Stop and read these instructions very carefully. - 2.
+Set the CH setpoint to the lowest setting, and then remove all power to the boiler. - 3.
 This unit does not have a pilot.
-It is equipped with an ignition device that automatically lights the burner. - 4.
-Turn the gas shut-off valve to the OFF position, and then remove the front cover.
+It is equipped with an ignition device that automatically lights the burner.